 Project Overview

-Wightman Street, in Pittsburgh’s Squirrel Hill neighborhood, is a primarily residential street near business districts on Forbes and Murray Ave as well as Schenley Park and multiple schools.
-It is represented on the Department of Mobility and Infrastructure’s (DOMI) High Injury Network, identifying it as a dangerous road, particularly for vulnerable road users.
-Additionally, with the Charles Anderson Bridge currently closed for rehabilitation, Wightman St is seeing increased traffic volumes.
-In response to this crash history, DOMI will implement safety improvements at two intersections along Wightman St at Darlington Rd and Beacon St, in summer 2025.
+Wightman Street, located in the Squirrel Hill neighborhood, is primarily a residential street near business districts on Forbes, Murray Avenue, Schenley Park, and multiple schools in the area.
+Wightman St. is represented on the Department of Mobility and Infrastructure’s (DOMI) High Injury Network, identifying it as a dangerous road, particularly for vulnerable road users.
+In response to the crash history, DOMI will implement safety improvements at two intersections along Wightman St. at Darlington Rd. and Beacon St. in 2025.

 Project Area